chriskpeterson/vuepress2/docs/rewrites.md

 #### Connecting peripherals

 ::: tip
-The RealPresense Group series uses a proximity sensor powers the unit on and off.
+The RealPresense Group series uses a proximity sensor to power the unit on and off.
 The proximity sensor senses movement up to two inches in front of the sensor.
 :::

 ::: warning
 Only connect peripherals when the system is powered off.
 :::